 Based on a JSON object that contains nested attributes.
-The object with the attributes, defines the request, based on the operations listed in Section E.4, "Supported Operations".
+The object with the attributes, defines the request, based on ForgeRock REST Supported Operations.

-6.6.4.
+5.6.4.
 Custom Endpoints, Contexts, and Chains

 Custom endpoints include contexts that may be wrapped in various layers, analogous to the way network packets can be wrapped at ascending network levels.